qpe-y9d37y/awx_linux-lifecycle/README.md

 ## Playbooks and comments:

 * `init.yml`
-  - Usage: install the Foreman collection from Ansible Galaxy
+  - Use: install the Foreman collection from Ansible Galaxy
   - No variable needs to be declared for this playbook
   - **Note**: AWX 9.1.0.0 uses Ansible 2.8.5 meaning that we cannot install collections with the ansible-galaxy command.
 It will be necessary to remove the mazer dependancy and replace mazer by ansible-galaxy when Ansible will be updated to 2.9

 * `cdn_unregister.yml`
-  - Usage: unregister a RHEL server from Red Hat CDN
+  - Use: unregister a RHEL server from Red Hat CDN
   - Variables to declare in AWX (Tower):
     - `decom_host`: host to unregister from RH CDN (in a survey)

+* `cfg_el-workenv.yml`
+  - Use: configuration of work environment for Enterprise Linux servers
+  - No variable needs to be declared for this playbook

 * `dns_add-entry.yml`
-  - Usage: Add DNS entry to named
+  - Use: add DNS entry to named
   - Variables to declare in AWX:
     - `dns_srv`: DNS server
     - `ip_add`: IP address of the client that will be added (in a survey)
     - `new_host`: FQDN of the client that will be added (in a survey)

 * `dns_rm-entry.yml`
-  - Usage: Remove DNS entry to named
+  - Use: remove DNS entry to named
   - Variables to declare in AWX:
     - `dns_srv`: DNS server
     - `net_add`: Network address on which is the client
     - `decom_host`: Hostname of the client that will be removed (in a survey)

 * `fman_add-host.yml`
-  - Usage: create a host through Foreman (Satellite)
+  - Use: create a host through Foreman (Satellite)
   - Variables to declare in AWX:
     - `fman_srv`: Foreman server
     - `fman_usr`: Foreman admin user (in a vault)